 So what shouldn’t you miss in Medieval Manhattan?
 From a day trip by vespa to a cooking class in San Gimignano, you’ll definitely put visiting San Gimignano on your Italy bucket list.

 Once in Medieval Manhattan, the absolute must of San Gimignano things to do is to climb to the top of the Torre Grossa.
 These days you can climb (or take an elevator that whisks you up) to the world’s tallest skyscrapers from One World Observatory in NYC to Dubai’s Burj Khalifa.
 But it’s not too many places that you can visit the top of a 13th century “skyscraper”.

 Originally there were 72 towers of San Gimigano, some as tall as 50 meters.
 Each tower was built by San Gimignano’s patriarch families in a competition and display of their wealth.
 Seven of the remaining towers stretch up under the Tuscan sun around Piazza del Duomo.

-Torre Gross, the tallest tower at 54 meters (177 feet) in height and dating from 1298, is the only tower open to the public.
-Climb to the top for views over the picturesque countryside.
+Torre Grossa is the tallest of the remaining San Gimignano towers.
+It stretches up under the Tuscan sun at 54 meters (177 feet) in height and dates from 1298.
+It’s the only torri de San Gimignano that is open to the public.
+Don’t miss the climb to the top of Torre Grossa for views over the picturesque countryside.

 Admission is €5 and is included with the combo ticket for the Museo Civico.